 The DSL forms teams by grouping your child with others, primarily by age group and gender.
 Factors such as available coaches, geographic locale, etc., may have a bearing on team placement.

-Most games are scheduled on the eight Saturdays (following Labor Day) of September and October during the fall and seven weekends of April and May preceding Memorial Day weekend during the spring.
+Most games are scheduled on nine Saturdays of late August, September and October during the fall and seven to eight weekends of April and May preceding Memorial Day weekend during the spring.
 The coach determines practice days and times.
 The DSL office does not maintain practice information.

 Coaches customarily contact their players two to three weeks prior to the start of the season.
 Uniforms (used for fall and spring seasons) are generally distributed by coaches at a practice.

 The DSL requires that coaches ensure that each player receive 50% playing time for each game attended (except where an injury has occurred), significant experience at all positions, and equal opportunities to start games for each player.